m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data acquisition/_index.en.md

 pre = "<b>b. </b>"
 +++

-## Chapter introduction
-By the end of this chapter, your device will do the following:

-* Power on and start the local smart thermostat application.
-* Report to the logs the current temperature sensed, ambient noise level measured, an HVAC status of heating/cooling/standby, and an indicator of room occupation.
+In this lesson, you power on and start the local smart thermostat application.
+The application reports collected data to the logs; including, current temperature, ambient noise level, HVAC status (heating, cooling, standby), and room occupation indicator.

-The Core2 for AWS IoT EduKit reference hardware kit has several sensors ready to use.
-For this solution, you will take readings from the temperature sensor and microphone using local application code.
-The application will keep track of sensor readings and status flags that are used to render a summary to the display.
+The {{< awsService type="edukit-short-en" >}} device has several sensors that are ready to use.
+For this tutorial, you collect readings from the temperature sensor and microphone using local application code.
+The application keeps track of sensor readings and status flags and are used to render a summary to the display.

 ## How to program the thermostat application
-Your smart thermostat will sample the integrated sensors using code already created and included in the bundled software components.
-In this first step, you will simply capture the values and print them out to the logger before we move on to publishing sensor values up to AWS IoT Core.
+Your smart thermostat samples the integrated sensors use code that is created and included in the bundled software components.
+The first step is to capture the values and print them out to the logger before publishing sensor values to AWS IoT Core.

-Reading from the temperature sensor of the included MPU6886 module is easy.
-Here's a code snippet:
+The following sample code illustrates capturing data from the temperature sensor module (MPU6886):

 ```c
 // include libraries for interfacing with the kit's modules